Catalan independence agenda at risk in Barcelona mayor's race

 Some separatists argue that election results across Catalonia’s close to 1,000 other municipalities may be a better gauge of support for the movement, which they say is just catching its breath before a summer of rallies and campaigns.

-These will be aimed at drumming up support before the September vote, which could trigger a “roadmap” towards secession promised by pro-breakaway parties.
+These will be aimed at drumming up support before the September vote, which could trigger a “roadmap” toward secession promised by pro-breakaway parties.